learn-by-doing-organization/learn-by-doing-vNext/MyBlogSample/Features/PostAuthor.md

 ####  Web Project

-- Modify the *Index* action in *HomeController* in the way which recieve an author parameter of string-type.
+- Modify the *Index* action in *HomeController* in the way which recieve a parameter (author) of string-type.

 ```csharp
 public IActionResult Index(string author = null)
 ```
-and if enhanced, call the new GetAllByAuthor method of the service instead of GetAll:
+and if valued, call the new GetAllByAuthor method of the service instead of GetAll:

 ```csharp
 public IActionResult Index(string author = null)